harveyp123/DGL-clustering-GPU-Nvidia/README.md

 An example for DGL cluster/subgraph manipulation

 ### 1. Download and install the CUDA 11.6 environment, add the environment to path
 #### 1.1.
-Download the cuda 11.6 library, you can refer to https://developer.nvidia.com/cuda-toolkit-archive, refer to "runfile (local)" for download link
+Download the cuda 11.6 library, you can refer to https://developer.nvidia.com/cuda-toolkit-archive, my system is x86_64, Ubuntu 18.04, refer to "runfile (local)" for download link
 ```bash
 mkdir cuda_install
 cd cuda_install